uPortal-Project/uPortal-start/docs/tomcat/README.md

 # Installing Tomcat

+:notebook: uPortal can automatically download and generate an appropriately configured Tomcat using `./gradle tomcatInstall`.

 Apache Tomcat is the recommended servlet container to use with uPortal.
 While uPortal requires a Servlet 3.0-compatible servlet container and another servlet container may be used, most uPortal implementers deploy to Apache Tomcat.
 Choosing Tomcat 8.x will likely allow uPortal adopters to get